Skip to Content

 Courses and online education

 Building new skills is important for your career and passions.
-Online courses in everything from yoga to digital marketing can draw in big crowds.
-A common approach is to create a series of paid-subscription online videos hosted in a learning management system, which can include downloadable worksheets and notes.
+Online courses, ranging from yoga to digital marketing, can draw big crowds.
+A common approach is to create a series of paid-subscription online videos hosted in a learning management system, which can include downloadable worksheets, built-in quizzes, and notes.
 Some take the form of webinars, which are attended live and solicit donations from attendees.
+AI can also help in developing scripts and summarizing video content into downloadable transcripts.

 Coaching and consulting

 If you have expertise in anything, your time is valuable.
-Go one-on-one with paying customers to help them get off the ground in whatever their pursuit is, such as the fundamentals of business operations for a startup founder or digital transformation for a more established business.
+Go one-on-one with paying customers to help them get off the ground in whatever they’re pursuing, such as the basics of running a business for a startup founder, or automating your processes for a more established business.

 Or go one-to-many with virtual group workshops.
 In this case, the digital products might be content that leads free users to this ultimately paid experience, with more paid content available to them after the fact.
 Show your knowledge on social media and industry forums, and lead fans back to a landing page to book coaching sessions.